apache/spark/docs/running-on-mesos.md

 # Running Alongside Hadoop

 You can run Spark and Mesos alongside your existing Hadoop cluster by just launching them as a separate service on the machines.
-To access Hadoop data from Spark, just use a hdfs:// URL (typically `hdfs://<namenode>:9000/path`, but you can find the right URL on your Hadoop Namenode's web UI).
+To access Hadoop data from Spark, a full hdfs:// URL is required (typically `hdfs://<namenode>:9000/path`, but you can find the right URL on your Hadoop Namenode web UI).

-In addition, it is possible to also run Hadoop MapReduce on Mesos, to get better resource isolation and sharing between the two.
+In addition, it is possible to also run Hadoop MapReduce on Mesos for better resource isolation and sharing between the two.
 In this case, Mesos will act as a unified scheduler that assigns cores to either Hadoop or Spark, as opposed to having them share resources via the Linux scheduler on each node.
 Please refer to [Hadoop on Mesos](https://github.com/mesos/hadoop).

-In either case, HDFS runs separately from Hadoop MapReduce, without going through Mesos.
+In either case, HDFS runs separately from Hadoop MapReduce, without being scheduled through Mesos.